Safety or free transport? What Delhi women need

 New Delhi, June 4: After Delhi Chief Minister Arvind Kejriwal's announcement of making DTC bus and the Metro rides free for women in the national capital, netizens started to raise a storm on social media.
 The idea has left opinion divided on social media.
 Some of them think it's a good initiative for women and senior citizens, while others said that the Delhi government's decision is completely unjustified and defies Gender 'Equality'.

 The move was criticised by many who called for better security instead of free rides.
 Many grumbling about the financial hit to be taken by Delhi Metro Rail Corporation, a half-half joint venture of the central and Delhi governments.
-While some wonder about the affordability of such a subsidy, however, others are delighted by what they see as a clear case of affirmative action in favour of women.
+While some wonder about the affordability of such a subsidy, others are delighted by what they see as a clear case of affirmative action in favour of women.

 The Delhi Chief Minister Arvind Kejriwal during the announcement said that the Delhi government would bear the expense, around Rs 1,600 crore for the year.
 He added that the decision has been taken keeping the safety of women in mind.
 It would take about three months for the rollout of the scheme.